• Skip to primary navigation

 Store Cricut Rolls on the back of the door

-Repurpose organizing products that are not used any longer
+Repurpose organizing products that are not used longer

-I also had a lot of unique ribbons and gems from other craft projects I had done on the blog, so I needed to create a space for them.
+Another scrapbooking cabinet organizing idea is to repurpose organizing products you no longer use.
+I also had a lot of unique ribbons (Affiliate Link) and gems from other craft projects I had done on the blog, so I needed to create a space for them.
 After removing the scissors, I found the drawer was a perfect place to hold these items.

 Store small craft items in drawers

 Well, there you have it.
-The updates I made in my Scrapbooking Cabinet Zone were very helpful and allowed me to be creative and less stressful when crafting.
+The updates I made in my Scrapbooking Cabinet Zone were very helpful and made me creative and less stressed when crafting.
 After all, crafting should be a relaxing hobby, not a stressful one.
 Do you agree?
 What do you think of these tips?
 Please comment below to share your thoughts.
 I would love to hear from you.
 Feel free to visit other posts I found online below.

 HOW TO PLAN YOUR IKEA CRAFT ROOM LIKE A BOSS – STORAGE IDEAS YOU NEED TO KNOW